sdmadhav/NLP-Course-Project/README.md

 ## Dataset Generation
-Start with file 3. hindi_claim_verification_v4 (1).ipynb This File does not requires any input to run.
-Just connect to GPU enables device and run all cells.
+Start with file 3. hindi_claim_verification_v4 (1).ipynb.
+This File does not requires any input to run.
+Just connect to GPU enabled device and run all cells.
 We experimented in colab T4 GPU runtime type which is free version to get the results.

 ---